 Know the symptoms

 Be aware of the symptoms of carbon monoxide poisoning.
-Headaches, dizziness, nausea, feeling breathless, and in extreme cases collapse, loss of conciseness, and death.
+Headaches, dizziness, nausea, feeling breathless, and in extreme cases collapse, loss of consciousness, and death.